cesarbobadilla/hosts/README.md

 # hosts
-host file to block some disturbing ads, just change the host file, any question c.bobadilla@ideltas.com or cesarbobadillamedina@gmail.com
+host file to block some disturbing ads, just change the host file (at Windows\System32\drivers\etc), any question c.bobadilla@ideltas.com or cesarbobadillamedina@gmail.com